Divorce Mediation Attorneys in Long Beach, CA

-How long does a mediated divorce take?
+How long does a mediated divorce take in Long Beach, CA?

 We mediate in 3-hour sessions.
 Our basic package provides up to 9 hours of mediation, which if the parties have property issues only, usually results in an agreement on all division issues.
-If you have children and need help resolving custody, parenting plans, child support etc., we offer either 12 hours or 15 hours of mediation.
-Depending on our and your availability, sessions can be scheduled back to back.
+If you have children and need help resolving custody, parenting plans, child support, etc., we offer either 12 hours or 15 hours of mediation.
+Depending on our and your availability, sessions can be scheduled back-to-back.

 Under California law, there is a 6-month waiting period from the time a petition is served to the issuance of the judgment.
 If a case is mediated, we usually file all the necessary paperwork, including the judgment package (you full agreement) all at the same time, so the court can approve it on a date 6 months from the date of filing.

 So, a mediated divorce from the inception of mediation to the court approval of your judgment can be a little over 6 months.
 Agreements can be reached much sooner, however.

 A litigated divorce, on the other hand, takes anywhere from a year to 2 years depending on how contentious it is.

 What are the advantages of mediation in Long Beach, CA?